jedwards24/activity_data/README.md

 # activity_data

-For analysing my running and cycling data.
+For analysing my running and cycling data (basic info recorded in a spreadsheet).

+Detailed notes can be found in the `reports` subfolder.